Veeram (2014 film): Development

-The potential collaboration between Vijaya Productions and *Ajith Kumar was reported in November 2011, with speculation suggesting that Venkata Ramana Reddy wanted to commemorate his late father B. Nagi Reddy's 100th year since birth with a film project.
+The potential collaboration between Vijaya Productions and Ajith Kumar was reported in November 2011, with speculation suggesting that Venkata Ramana Reddy wanted to commemorate his late father B. Nagi Reddy's 100th year since birth with a film project.
 Siva, who had made his debut in Tamil films with the 2011 film Siruthai, was noted as a potential candidate to direct the film, while Anushka Shetty was initially reported to play the female lead role.
 Subsequently, in early December 2011, Ajith signed on to play the lead role in the venture, with a poster released confirming Siva's participation, noting that Vetri and Yuvan Shankar Raja would be cinematographer and music composer, respectively.

 Casting

 Alongside Ajith, it was noted that four young actors would appear as his brothers in the venture.
 Vidharth, who rose to fame with his role in Mynaa, was signed on for the film after discussions with Prasanna was unsuccessful.
 Suhail Chandhok, brother of former Formula One racer Karun Chandhok, was signed on for a role after Ajith was impressed with a short film that Suhail had featured in.
 Munish, who appeared in Naanga, and Bala, director Siva's brother, were also selected to play Ajith's brothers.
 Santhanam, who featured in a pivotal role in Siva's previous film, was also chosen to play a supporting role in the film.
-Tamannaah was chosen to play Ajith's pair in the film, marking her comeback to Tamil films after a three-year sabbatical.
+Tamannaah Bhatia was chosen to play Ajith's pair in the film, marking her comeback to Tamil films after a three-year sabbatical.
 Vishakha Singh was approached to play Vidharth's pair in the film but her refusal subsequently meant the producers opted for Manochitra, who was previously seen in Aval Peyar Thamizharasi (2010), while Abhinaya signed for another lead role.
 Vidyullekha Raman signed to be Santhanam's pair for a third film.
 Jayaprakash, Jayaram and Rajeev Govinda Pillai were also initially reported to be a part of the cast, though a later press release did not confirm their participation.
 Kannada actor Avinash agreed to play a character "who, due to poverty, has become vengeful and is willing to do anything wrong for his own benefit".

 Bhoopathi Raja has written the script along with Siva and Bharathan has written the dialogues.